nass15456/CTFs/DaVinciCTF/Desintegrated_RSA.md

 I tried both of them and i realised we in are in the second case

-So the idea here is to flip each couple of bits until we find the correct p value.
-And to check whether p is correct we have many solution
+So the idea here is to flip each possible couple of bits until we find the correct p value.
+And to check whether p is correct we have several solutions

 * check that both p and q (n/p) are primes (i found many condidates so i moved to another solution)
 * check that n - (n/p) * p = 0